nuxt/website-v2/content/en/guides/directory-structure/modules.md

 `this`: Context of modules.
 All modules will be called within context of the ModuleContainer instance.

-SEB - ADD EXAMPLES HERE OR LEAVE AS LINK

 Please look into the [ModuleContainer](https://nuxtjs.org/api/internals-module-container) class docs for available methods.

 ### Run Tasks on Specific hooks